medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ```
 To avoid breaking changes in downstream models, include a version tag in the dependency.

-In CHT Sync config, set the URL of dbt GitHub repository to the `CHT_PIPELINE_BRANCH_URL` [environment variable]({{< relref "apps/guides/data/analytics/environment-variables" >}}), either in ´.env´ if using ´docker compose´, or in ´values.yaml´ if using Kubernetes.
+In CHT Sync config, set the URL of dbt GitHub repository to the `CHT_PIPELINE_BRANCH_URL` [environment variable]({{< relref "apps/guides/data/analytics/environment-variables" >}}), either in `.env` if using `docker compose`, or in `values.yaml` if using Kubernetes.

 ### Deploying models

 CHT Sync automatically checks for updates to the dbt project at `CHT_PIPELINE_BRANCH_URL`
-Use the main branch for changes that should be released; they will applied as soon as they are pushed to the repository.
+Use the `main` branch for changes that should be released; they will be applied as soon as they are pushed to the repository.
 For models that are in development, any other branch can be used.

-Rebuilding tables can take some time (a rough estimate is several hours for tables between 1M and 10M rows, upt to 24H for tables between 10M and 100M rows) so plan for affected dashboards to be out of date when releasing new changes to models; only changed tables and their dependencies will be rebuilt.
+Rebuilding tables can take some time (a rough estimate is several hours for tables between 1M and 10M rows, up to 24H for tables between 10M and 100M rows), so plan for affected dashboards to be out of date when releasing new changes to models; only changed tables and their dependencies will be rebuilt.

 New releases of the base models are rare, but schema changes to the CHT or new features may require changes.
 Generally, these changes will be backwards compatible so that a new release of the CHT, or to the base models, does not break application specific models.